 Set Up an Email Address Where Customers Can Reach You Directly

 We recommend setting up an account through a customer management system like Zendesk (their blog also has some great customer service tips).
-While you can try and mediate contributor relationships through Indiegogo, using one of these systems will help you to answer customer questions quickly and easily as your campaign scales.
+While you can try to mediate contributor relationships through Indiegogo, using one of these systems will help you to answer customer questions quickly and easily as your campaign scales.
 This also makes the transition to your own website much easier once your campaign is over.

-Create an FAQ Section on Your Campaign
+Create a Dynamic FAQ Section on Your Campaign

 An FAQ section will allow your backers to quickly locate answers to the most frequently asked questions- both before and after they make the contribution.
 Ensure you keep it updated and add to it if you or your team notice new questions being asked often.

-An FAQ section is also great for the Campaign team because it will hopefully reduce the need for you to repeatedly answer these kinds of questions.
+An FAQ section is also great for the campaign team because it will hopefully reduce the need for you to repeatedly answer these kinds of questions.
 This will free you up to answer more nuanced/individual case questions as needed, and to work on other things (as you know, there's always a million things to handle when working on a new project or product.)

-Commit To a Response Time
+Commit to a Response Time

 Use your campaign to tell people how quickly you'll respond to their questions.
 Committing to a response time will show people that you're trustworthy, and people will be more willing to wait for an answer if they know when to expect it.
 If during your campaign you're not able to meet your response time, plan on bringing on extra help (friends or hire temps) to manage incoming requests.

-Set a Tone For Your Support Emails
+Set a Tone for Your Support Emails

 While your campaign will set a feel for your brand, any customer who reaches out to you will judge you by your direct correspondence.
 Decide on a tone and some guiding principles for how these emails will sound.
 This will be especially important as you grow and begin to add in employees or temps who are unfamiliar with your brand identity and tone.

-Include Your Refund Policy In Your Campaign
+Include Your Refund Policy in Your Campaign

 Refunds are rarely a problem for campaigns, however it's good to be clear about your policies from the beginning so you can set clear customer expectations.

-Campaigners and Backers will be able to issue refunds through Indiegogo, provided the transaction falls within our refund policy.
+Campaigners and backers will be able to issue refunds through Indiegogo, provided the transaction falls within our refund policy.
 However, you should think through your refund offerings for transactions that fall outside of Indiegogo's refund policy.
 You can choose to offer customers refunds through a third party if you like.
-We’ve seen many campaign owners choose to offer these because it builds up a loyal customer base.
+We've seen many campaign owners choose to offer these because it builds up a loyal customer base.